Content

 2. Learn about data protection laws in visitors’ regions

-What laws are applicable for visitors from these counties?
-Thank god there’s a great website that combines all the laws and regulations around the world and makes it easy to determine which you have to follow in order to be compliant.
+What laws are applicable to visitors from these countries?
+Thank god, there’s a great website that combines all the laws and regulations around the world and makes it easy to define which you have to follow to be compliant.

 3. Deduplicate and prioritize requirements